 August Bank Holiday 2017 and 2018

-The August Bank Holiday falls on the last Monday of August across the UK, except in Scotland where the holiday is held on the first Monday of August.
-In 2017, the August Bank Holiday dates are 28 August and 7 August respectively.
+The August Bank Holiday falls on the last Monday of August across the UK, except in Scotland where it’s held on the first Monday of the month.
+In 2017, the holiday’s dates are 28 August and 7 August respectively.

 |2017||7 Aug||Mon||August Bank Holiday||Scotland|

 |28 Aug||Mon||August Bank Holiday||England, Northern Ireland & Wales|

 |2018||6 Aug||Mon||August Bank Holiday||Scotland|